 We deeply believe that Gnaraloo should stay as it is, wild and undeveloped, to protect its biodiversity and wilderness experience.

 Tourism development on the Ningaloo Coast may be appropriate, but not in areas of the coastline where it will destroy irreplaceable Australian and world heritage that is of great significance.
 We want Gnaraloo kept as a wilderness area with very important beach nesting areas for endangered and vulnerable sea turtles.

 Future tourism development on the Ningaloo Coast must be placed in appropriate locations where these developments will not destroy valuable irreplaceable heritage.

 We are raising our voices and standing for the sea turtles, the ocean, the land, the habitat and ecosystems, the plant and wild life, the dark skies and the people.
-You too stand with us for Gnaraloo!
+You too can stand with us for Gnaraloo!

-Become an advocate of the Gnaraloo Wilderness Area
+Become an advocate for the Gnaraloo Wilderness Area

-– Watch our stunning documentary about our first satellite tracking project of 10 Gnaraloo female loggerhead sea turtles.
+Watch our stunning documentary about our satellite tracking project of 10 Gnaraloo female loggerhead sea turtles.

 Share your best experiences in the wild at Gnaraloo with the hashtag #KeepGnaralooWild on social media.